-- Nearby: there are lots of beautiful locations within easy reach, well worth a visit: Gubbio, Assisi, Spello, Perugia.
-Florence and Rome are just around the corner and, for a great day out, do not miss the Marmore Falls, the perfect blend of nature and fun for the whole family.
-Another good idea for a great day out is Activo Park, only 12 km from Spoleto
+- Nearby: there are many beautiful locations within easy reach, well worth a visit: Gubbio, Assisi, Spello, Perugia.
+Florence and Rome are just around the corner, and for a great day out, do not miss the Marmore Falls, the perfect blend of nature and fun for the whole family.
+Another good idea for a great day out is Activo Park, only 12 km from Spoleto.

 The Fortress (La Rocca):

 Spoleto Tourist Office

 Piazza della Libertà 7

 Do you mind if I quote a couple of your posts as long as I provide credit and sources back to your

 website?
 My blog site is in the exact same area of interest as yours and my visitors would